 We’ve been back almost every year since.

-That first visit we were staying at a place called the Royal Antiguan, a very middle of the road concrete monstrosity, three stars tops – hey, we weren’t quite ready to grab as much rope as the bank was willing to pay out – but it had one great feature, a restaurant built on piles right over the water.
+That first visit we were staying at a place called the Royal Antiguan, a very middle of the road concrete monstrosity, three stars tops – hey, we weren’t quite ready to grab as much rope as the bank was willing to pay out – but it had one great feature, a restaurant built on piers right over the water.
 It was named, strangely, The Andes, which had nothing to do with Antigua, but was the name of a ship reputed to be sunk just off shore.
-There were underwater lights fixed to the piles, and at night the rippling glow would filter up through the floorboards.
+There were underwater lights fixed to the piers, and at night the rippling glow would filter up through the floorboards.
 We ate there every evening.

 There was always a short line of folks waiting to be seated, and one night we found ourselves right behind a couple of guys from Australia, talking in that wonderful accent about other vacations they’d had over the years.
 One guy was recounting a fishing trip, and as the narrative progressed I was at first interested, and then riveted.
 The guy was a natural storyteller.
 Try to imagine the Aussie twang: